databricks/terraform-provider-databricks/docs/guides/unity-catalog-gcp.md

 **Note**
 If your workspace was enabled for Unity Catalog automatically, this guide does not apply to you.

+**Note**
+Except for metastore, metastore assignment and storage credential objects, Unity Catalog APIs are accessible via **workspace-level APIs**.
+This design may change in the future.

 Databricks Unity Catalog brings fine-grained governance and security to Lakehouse data using a familiar, open interface.
 You can use Terraform to deploy the underlying cloud resources and Unity Catalog objects automatically, using a programmatic approach.

 This guide creates a metastore without a storage root location or credential to maintain strict separation of storage across catalogs or environments.